Sami-Jaffri/COSC421-Final-Project/README.md

 # COSC 421 Final Project
 A Medical Analysis of Drugs and Side Effects using Network Science

-# Medical Analysis of Drugs and Side Effects using Network Science
+# Medical Analysis of Drugs and Side Effects using Network Science - Brief Summary

 ## 1. Problem Statement